Here are some tips and examples to help you understand how the eNotes search function works:

-To find items recently published in the Federal Register, enter the phrase "federal register" (without quotation marks) into the search box and hit "search eNotes."
+To find items recently published in the Federal Register, enter the phrase federal register into the search box.
 You will get a list of eNote items published in the past 6 months that have the phrase federal register in the title, source or abstract.

-For items that are specifically about the Parent Training and Information Centers, enter the entire phrase into the search box (again, without quotation marks).
+For items that are specifically about the Parent Training and Information Centers, enter the entire phrase into the search box.
 This will eliminate many items related to parents, parenthood, parenting, etc. and return only those items that contain the entire phrase you are looking for.